 Treatment options depend on the medical condition.
 They include:

 In our office, keratoconus is one of the most common corneal conditions that we encounter.
 It’s now believed to be found in 1 in 250 people compared to old estimates of 1 in 2000 or 3000 people.
 At a consultation for specialty contact lenses, we will use corneal topography to capture an image of the front surface of the eye.
 The data allows us to determine the shape, the size, and the curvature of the cornea and if your disease is stable or progressing.

 If we determine that your case of keratoconus is progressing, we will recommend a treatment called corneal collagen cross-linking (CXL).
 CXL is the only approved treatment to stop or stabilize the cornea from progressing.
 After the procedure, we will then determine the best visual solution through specialized contact lenses such as large-diameter scleral contact lenses, hybrid lenses – a fusion of hard and soft lenses, certain custom soft lenses that are used for mild cases of keratoconus, or rigid gas permeable lenses that were used for many years in the past.

-At The Scleral Lens and Keratoconus Center at Silicon Valley Eye Physicians, Dr. Moshe Mendelson and Dr. Jackson Lau diagnose corneal conditions and prescribe scleral lenses and other treatments for patients in Sunnyvale, Santa Clara, Mountain View, Cupertino, and throughout California.
+At Silicon Valley Eye Physicians, Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng diagnose corneal conditions and prescribe scleral lenses and other treatments for patients in Sunnyvale, Los Altos, Mountain View, Cupertino, and throughout California.